wemake-services/safe-assert/README.md

 ## Features

 - Single simple, pythonic, fast, tested, typed, documented function.
 That's it!
-- Because `safe_assert` is a function, it can be easily compose with other functions
+- Because `safe_assert` is a function, it can be easily composed with other functions
 - Fully typed with annotations and checked with mypy, [PEP561 compatible](https://www.python.org/dev/peps/pep-0561/)